 Internal Review and Approval for Submission of Grants and Contracts

-The Office of Research and Sponsored Programs (RSP) is the university's authoritative agent for the submission of proposals and acceptance of awards for sponsored projects on behalf of the University of Northern Iowa.
-The authorizing signature of the RSP Grants and Contracts Administrator, or his/her designees, certifies that commitments made on grants, contracts and agreements can be honored, verifies the accuracy of information provided on grant proposals or contract agreements, and ensures that all sponsored agreements conform to government regulations, agency guidelines, and University policies.
+According to Policy 9.01, the Office of Research and Sponsored Programs (RSP) is the university's authoritative agent for the submission of proposals and acceptance of awards for sponsored projects on behalf of the University of Northern Iowa.
+The authorizing signature of the RSP Director, or his/her designees, certifies that commitments made on grants, contracts and agreements can be honored, verifies the accuracy of information provided on grant proposals or contract agreements, and ensures that all sponsored agreements conform to government regulations, agency guidelines, and University policies.
 In order to fulfill this responsibility and to help UNI prepare the best and most competitive proposals, all sponsored project proposals for grants, contracts, and agreements must be reviewed and approved by the Office of Research and Sponsored Programs before submission to the external sponsor.

 RSP review and approval is required for all proposals, applications, concept papers, contracts, and subcontracts, hereinafter referred to collectively as “proposals,” whether public or private sponsors, requesting funds and/or committing University resources (e.g. personnel, space, funds, equipment and facility use, etc.).
 This also includes all pre-proposals or letters upon which a grantor may base a decision to fund, and governmental scholarship and fellowship applications, which if awarded, will be paid to the university (not directly to the individual).